api3dao/airnode/packages/airnode-validator/README.md

 ## Documentation

-You can find documentation on how to use the deployer in the [validator docs](https://docs.api3.org/airnode/latest/reference/packages/validator.html).
+You can find documentation on how to use validator in the [validator docs](https://docs.api3.org/airnode/latest/reference/packages/validator.html).